 - Sit tall and bring your soles together.
 Sit on the floor with your legs extended.
 Bend both knees and bring the soles of your feet together, pulling your heels in toward your pelvis.
 Let your knees fall out to the sides naturally.
 Hold the tops of your feet or your ankles with both hands.
 If your lower back immediately rounds, sit on a folded blanket or yoga block.
 That small elevation tilts your pelvis forward and makes everything easier.

 - Lengthen your spine.
 Think about growing tall through the crown of your head.
 Roll your shoulders back and down, away from your ears.
 Your chest should be open, not collapsed.
-Actually, imagine a string pulling you straight up from the top of your skull.
+Imagine a string pulling you straight up from the top of your skull.
 This spinal alignment is the whole foundation of the pose.
-Without it?
-You're just slouching with your legs open.
+Without it, you're just slouching with your legs open.

 - Let gravity do the work.
 This is where people mess up.
 Do not push your knees down with your hands or elbows.
 Let gravity pull them toward the floor on its own.
 You should feel a gentle stretch along your inner thighs and groin.
 If the stretch feels intense just from gravity, that's your starting point.
 Own it.
 Forcing your knees lower than your muscles are ready for is how you strain your groin.